composablesys/collabs/demos/README.md

 - Note node >= 15 dependency (for workspaces) - greater than current LTS version.
 Can we enforce this with an npm devDependency?
 (Would be awkward if we get pinned to an old version, though.)

-# Compoventuals template-container
+# Collabs template-container

-Template for a Compoventuals container.
+Template for a Collabs container.
 Containers are network agnostic and can be run in any [host](TODO: link to list of hosts).

 Guide: TODO